A Guide for Landlords on Navigating Rent Hikes in Arizona

 How to raise rents in Arizona

-Rent hikes rose in the U.S. during 2023 but simmered by December.
-The average asking annual rent increase was 3.3% in 2023.
 As a landlord, it’s crucial to optimize your cash flow and retain good tenants, so looking at yearly market trends and reviewing what you can afford is essential.

 When the end of the lease term nears, and it’s time to consider rent price hikes, consider taking the following steps to implement fair prices and maximize your ROI.

-Step one: Determine your new rent price
+Step 1: Determine your new rent price

 Though Arizona has no rent control policies or caps, you still want to raise the rent within reason.
 The real estate market will influence rising rents.
 Here is a list of questions to consider when you’re trying to make sense of market trends, your maintenance budget, and your cash flow: